-Sales Tax Increment Financing
+Sales and Use Tax Increment Financing

-The urban renewal project under the Plan may also be financed by the Authority under the sales tax allocation financing provisions of the Urban Renewal Law in C.R.S.
+The urban renewal project under the Plan may also be financed by the Authority under the sales and use tax allocation financing provisions of the Urban Renewal Law in C.R.S.
 Section 31-25-107(9).
-The Urban Renewal Law allows that upon the adoption or amendment of an Urban Renewal Plan, sales taxes flowing to the City may be "frozen" at their current level.
+The Urban Renewal Law allows that upon the adoption or amendment of an Urban Renewal Plan, sales taxes flowing to the city and/or county may be "frozen" at their current level.
 The current level is established based on the previous 12 months prior to the adoption of this Plan.
-Thereafter, the City can continue to receive this fixed sales tax revenue.
+Thereafter, the jurisdiction can continue to receive this fixed sales tax revenue.
 The Authority thereafter may receive all, or an agreed upon portion of the additional sales taxes (the increment) that are generated above the base.
-The Authority may use these incremental revenues to finance the issuance of bonds, reimburse developers for public improvement costs, reimburse the City for public improvement costs, and pay off financial obligations and other debts incurred in the administration of the Plan.
-This increment is not an additional sales tax, but rather is a portion of the established tax collected by the City, and the sales tax increment resulting from redevelopment efforts and activities contemplated in this Plan.
+The Authority may use these incremental revenues to finance the issuance of bonds, reimburse developers for public improvement costs, reimburse the city for public improvement costs, and pay off financial obligations and other debts incurred in the administration of the Plan.
+This increment is not an additional sales and use tax, but rather is a portion of the established tax collected by the jurisdiction, and the sales and use tax increment resulting from redevelopment efforts and activities contemplated in this Plan.